21isenough/LightningATM/docs/guide/tmux_monitoring.md

 ```

 - Switch to the right window: `CTRL+b -> right arrow`
-- Note: If the ATM is allready startet
+- Note: If the ATM is already started (check with `$ sudo systemctl status LightningATM.service`), you should stop it (with `$ sudo systemctl stop LightningATM.service`) before starting it in manually (with `.app.py`) in the tmux terminal window.
+Otherwise strange phenomena may occur.

 ######  Start `debug.log`